Space Rider: Landing

 Space Rider will use a controllable parafoil for landing, as used by the NASA X-38 in 1999.

 Upon atmospheric entry, the lifting body shape will decelerate the spacecraft to subsonic speed (below Mach 0.8), when one or two drogue parachute will be deployed at about 15–12 km altitude to slow it further (to Mach 0.18 - 0.22) Then, a controllable gliding parachute called parafoil will be deployed to begin the controlled descent phase for a nearly horizontal touchdown (≈35 m/s) using no wheels.
 The landing concept is similar to the NASA X-38 landing system.
 The baseline landing site is the Guiana Space Centre.
 For orbits with inclination >37°, landings could be performed at the Portuguese Santa Maria Island in the Azores archipelago.

+Space Rider Observer Cube

+ESA's General Support Technology Programme (GSTP) is supporting the development of a 12U CubeSat technology demonstrator called Space Rider Observer Cube (SROC) which is intended to fly aboard Space Rider on its maiden flight and once in orbit, to test various technologies and manoeuvres for small satellite proximity operations, optical navigation, inspection, and rendezvous and docking.
+The CubeSat will include a miniaturised docking adapter and retractable solar panels.
+SROC is being built by an Italian consortium of Tyvak International, Politecnico di Torino, University of Padova, and Stellar Project.

 Preliminary specifications

 'RM' is reentry module, 'AOM' is the service module.